 If your issue is clearly endorsed by the PTA, ask your state or county council for assistance.
 In Miami-Dade, there are over 50,000 PTA members, and this made a huge audience for potential recess supporters.

-- Find a subject matter expert who shares a connection with your school and PTA.
-Recess for Miami Students’ expert is a pediatrician, a nationally-recognized expert in developmental-behavioral pediatrics and a PTA dad.
+You can start by asking around to see who shares a connection with your school and PTA.
+Recess for Miami Students’ expert is a pediatrician, a nationally-recognized expert in developmental-behavioral pediatrics, and a PTA dad.

-- Brand yourself.
 Two extremely talented designers and PTA moms created our adorable logo; however, never underestimate the power of a child’s drawing and its ability to immediately convey strong emotions associated with your cause.

-- Social media is key.
 Using your logo and your verbiage from your petition, create your Facebook, Instagram, Twitter and email address—all free of charge.
 Post links to your petition, news articles about your issue, and other relevant information.
 In many instances, social media is where major newspapers and studios will find you.

-- Always practice the Golden Rule and conduct yourself in a professional manner.
+Conduct yourself in a professional manner.
 Disagree respectfully.
 When you look back at your social media posts and interviews will you be proud or embarrassed?